 Here comes some of the additional ideas to implement on your site.

 A picture is worth a thousand words.
 Publishing blog posts without images aren't worth it in 2020 and largely affects leads and conversions.

 With mandatory presence, Image optimization is one of the major factors to improve LCP.

 5. Compress Images for Optimal Delivery.

-If you are using a premium host like Liquid Web, it comes with inbuilt image optimization, which does perform lossless image compression for unlimited images uploaded on the site.
+Using a premium host like Rocket.net, it comes with inbuilt image optimization through Cloudflare Enterprise (Mirage and Polish), which does perform lossless image compression for unlimited images uploaded on the site.

-Alternatively, you can use free image compression plugins like WP Smush, Imagify, etc., which does the job in limited numbers as they don't allow bulk optimization of more than 50 images.
+Alternatively, you can use free image compression plugins like WP Smush, Imagify, etc., which does the job in limited numbers as they don't allow bulk processing of more than 50 images.

 6. Use Image CDN to optimize images

 The ideal option for image optimization is using an Image CDN.
 Your site images come with a fixed size and are delivered in the same format irrespective of end-user screen size.
 This hugely affects Core Web Vitals in common as the images are not optimized for user experience.